moha-b/moha-b/README.md

 👋 Hey there! 🚀 I'm currently immersed in ITI Intensive Training and diving into the exciting world of Cross-Platform technologies.
 I'm passionate about helping others, collaborating, and crafting awesome things together.

 💡 If you're curious about Flutter or want to chat, I'm your go-to person!
-Feel free to reach out to me through my [Gmail](mailto:mohab.khalid.mahmoud@gmail.com)
+Feel free to reach out to me through my <a href="mailto:mohab.khalid.mahmoud@gmail.com">Gmail</a>

 .
 Let's connect and bring some ideas to life!🌟